Delaunay/ExperienceTracker/README.md

     > exp-tracker -- main.py. -b 256 -j 4 -a resnet50 --data /data/img_net --gpu --half

-    # Consult or compare experiement
+    # Consult or compare experiement using a webserver
     > exp-explorer benchmark.db

+    # make a REPL with a few commands to inspect and compare the experiment
+    > exp-explorer-cli
+    [  1] > list-programs

 # Package Usage